Njoroge1980/Search/README.md

 # Search

-By:

-Njoroge Mungai
+By:Njoroge Mungai

 Description

 Here you can search  developer's work from GitHub
-This app can be cloned at                                     To open it, extract the file and then view it in your browser.
+This app can be cloned at    https://github.com/Njoroge1980/Game-Time.git   To open it, extract the file and then view it in your browser.

 Known Bugs